 If a youth or family member is experiencing a true mental health crisis, the following resources are available-

 Call the Crisis Hotline 301-429-2185 for a mental health crisis or suicide prevention, mobile response

 Call 211 for County hotline services including mental health crisis or suicide prevention (no mobile response).

-To support a child and their family, when making weekly check in calls, inquire about items such as:
+Tips for volunteers-To support a child and their family, when making weekly check in calls, inquire about items such as:

 - Health of all household members — physical and mental

 - How are school/distance learning assignments being completed?
 Distance learning information is on the PGCPS website.
 What was sent by the district/teacher?
 Is the teacher available via email to help, if needed?
 Could the CASA assist virtually?
 For Prince George’s County students, content will be offered through Google Classrooms and there is both independent work as well as virtual and recorded lessons.
 Talk to your youth and their foster family about the plan for how to access and complete their work.

 - What is the family doing to keep busy daily?

 - Is anyone in the household still working outside the home?